kieselsteini/PiXL-old/README.md

 Example:

-* **"W2 T120 L4 CDEFGAB>C" plays a full octave from C-C. All notes are set to quarter notes and the waveform will be 25% square waves.
+* **W2 T120 L4 CDEFGAB>C** plays a full octave from C-C. All notes are set to quarter notes and the waveform will be 25% square waves.

 Lua functions: